 Rug Pull Scams

-In a rug pull scam, a Web3 startup may offer crypto airdrops to prospective investors and make promises on long-term value or perks for those who buy more tokens — though with no real follow-up or intent to keep the project.
-Instead, investors may see a quick drop in value on their tokens as the startup is abandoned, and left with wasted investment.
+In a rug pull scam, a Web3 startup may offer crypto airdrops to prospective investors and make promises on long-term value or perks for those who buy more tokens — with no intent to keep the project.
+Instead, investors may see a quick drop in value on their tokens as the startup is abandoned, and are left with a wasted investment.

 How to Avoid